scriptex/npm-maintainer/README.md

 # NPM Maintainer

-> Statistics for a NPM user
+> Statistics for a NPM user.
+See the demo [here](https://npm-maintainer.atanas.info/)

 A web component which shows various statistics for a user in the NPM database.